gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 But for many people, the programming language will be English.

 "No way, Gonzalo.
 Algorithms are better than relying on the random whim of an LLM" "Haven't you read all those stories of people vibe coding, launching and being hacked?
-Or asking for a failing test and LLM deleting the whole suit?
+Or asking for a failing test and LLM deleting the whole suite?
 Haven't you heard about ["context rot"](https://x.com/simonw/status/1935478180443472340)"

 Yes.
 I feel your pain.
 I've been there.